venkywarriors/C-Shap-Repository/README.md

 <br>
 Abstraction is the methodology of hiding the implementation of internal details and showing the functionality to the users.
 ### INTERFACE
 WebDriver itself is an Interface.
-So based on the above statement WebDriver driver = new FirefoxDriver(); WebDriver driver = new ChromeDriver(); we are initializing Firefox browser using Selenium WebDriver.
-It means we are creating a reference variable (driver) of the interface (WebDriver) and creating an Object.
+So based on the above statement WebDriver driver = new FirefoxDriver(); WebDriver driver = new ChromeDriver(); we are initializing Firefox browser using Selenium WebDriver. <br>It means we are creating a reference variable (driver) of the interface (WebDriver) and creating an Object.
 Here WebDriver is an Interface as mentioned earlier and FirefoxDriver is a class.
 <br>
-An interface in Java looks similar to a class but both the interface and class are two different concepts.
-An interface can have methods and variables just like the class but the methods declared in interface are by default abstract.
+An interface in Java looks similar to a class but both the interface and class are two different concepts.<br> An interface can have methods and variables just like the class but the methods declared in interface are by default abstract.
 We can achieve 100% abstraction and multiple inheritance in Java with Interface.
 ### INHERITANCE
 We create a Base Class in the Framework to initialize WebDriver interface, WebDriver waits, Property files, Excels, etc., in the Base Class.
 <br>